hmbowlin/p8105_homework2_hmb2161/Homework-2.md

     ##  9          2016 FEMALE Isabella                        8    12        1
     ## 10          2016 FEMALE Hannah                          8    36       69
     ## # … with 8,688 more rows, and 1 more variable: white <dbl>

+\*Create a table of the popularity of the name Olivia